 “In the case of SIBO, we typically use antibiotics to eliminate excess bacteria in the small intestine,” says James-Stevenson.
 Otherwise, probiotics may help to promote gut health and bowel regularity, she says.

 We need certain types of bacteria in our gut to help digest food, produce vitamins, and destroy harmful bacteria (like those that cause gas), says the National Center for Complementary and Integrative Health.
 Gut flora changes as we age, and can also be influenced by our diet, says a review published in Gastroenterology & Hepatology.
 That’s where probiotics come in.
 “Probiotic formulations are meant to flood the colon with this potentially healthier species of bacteria in hopes of decreasing symptoms of bloating and improve bowel regularity,” explains James-Stevenson.

 You Eat Too Many Zero- Or Low-Calorie Sweeteners

 The truth just ain’t so sweet: Some alternative sweeteners can lead to gas, cramping, and bloating.
 “Beware sugar-free candies or chocolates,” says Dudash.
 Our bodies can only break down one-third of sugar alcohols like maltitol, which causes that tummy distress.

 Try cutting out as many of these foods and activities as possible.
 If symptoms like extreme gas and constipation—or others like diarrhea and vomiting—continue to plague you for more than a few days, it’s time to see your doc, says James-Stevenson.

-Share the facts with your social network by sharing this video:
+Share the facts with your social network: